-I have written three novels that are technically for adults but I realized, after hearing from quite a few kids reading Eye Contact for school, that maybe those old labels don’t always fit.
+I have also written three novels that are technically for adults but, after hearing from quite a few kids reading Eye Contact for school, that maybe those old labels don’t always fit.
 Eye Contact is about a boy with autism who witnesses a murder that takes place during school hours.
 I’m thrilled that it’s being used by teachers and librarians in discussions about bullying and tolerance of kids with special needs.
 My other novel that might be of interest to YA fans is The Art of Seeing about two sisters and how their relationship grows and changes when the older one becomes a movie actress, based (a tiny bit) on life with my own dear sister, Elizabeth McGovern (currently starring in Downton Abbey.)
 For more info on these books, check out the My Books link.